In this paper, I develop a methodological challenge for ethical

 have a better grasp of its “point”—of why beings like us are disgusted

 in the first place.
-We also better understand why there are a whole
+We also better understand why there is a whole range

-range of different things that evoke the same disgust reactions.
-Blood,
+of different things that evoke the same disgust reactions.
+Blood, greasy

-greasy objects, and rats are all “signs” for the presence of
+objects, and rats are all “signs” for the presence of pathogens—and thus

-pathogens—and thus to be avoided.
-In a first and preliminary attempt, we
+to be avoided.
+In a first and preliminary attempt, we might (partly)

-might (partly) characterize disgustingness as something along the lines
+characterize disgustingness as something along the lines of being an

-of being an indicator of the above-some-threshold likelihood of the
+indicator of the above-some-threshold likelihood of the presence of

 I take it that disgustingness is a good example because of its